Alignment Knowledge Distillation for Online Streaming Attention-based Speech Recognition: Problems in MoChA

 \subsection{Vanishing alignment probabilities}

 Conventional alignment models such as the hidden Markov model (HMM)~\cite{gales2008application} and CTC models use the forward-backward algorithm to calculate alignment probabilities.
 However, it is not straightforward to apply that algorithm to the HMA mechanism.
-This is because HMA does not normalize the monotonic energy $e_{i,j}$ across the entire set of encoder outputs $\bm{h}$ to obtain a monotonic attention score $\alpha_{i,j}$, which means that $\alpha_{i,j}$ is not a valid probability.
-Moreover, the decoder is a RNN-based autoregressive model, and an incremental left-to-right update of the decoder state is required for each token.
-Therefore, during the marginalization process at training time, $\alpha_{i,j}$ depends only on past alignments as can be seen in Eq.~\eqref{eq:monotonic_attention_alpha} and it can quickly be attenuated as the number of decoding steps increases, because $\sum_{j=1}^{T'}{\alpha_{i,j}} < 1$.
-This is especially problematic for recognizing long-form speech utterances, leading to an increase in deletion errors.
-As a result, the model is more likely to fail to properly learn the scale of $p_{i,j}$, and the gap in the HMA behaviors between training and testing is widened accordingly.
-This problem of vanishing $\alpha_{i,j}$ has also been reported in the literature~\cite{online_hybrid_ctc_attention_taslp2020,he2019robust}.
+This is because HMA does not normalize the monotonic energy $\eij$ across the entire set of encoder outputs $\encout$ to obtain the expected alignment score $\alphaij$, which means that $\alphaij$ is not a valid probability.
+Moreover, the decoder is an autoregressive model, and an incremental left-to-right update of the decoder state is required for each token.
+Therefore, during the marginalization process at training time, $\alphaij$ depends only on past alignments, as can be seen in Eq.~\eqref{eq:monotonic_attention_alpha}, and it can quickly be attenuated as the number of decoding steps increases~\cite{online_hybrid_ctc_attention_taslp2020,he2019robust}, because $\sum_{j=1}^{\hmax}{\alphaij} < 1$.
+This is especially problematic for long-form speech because the model is more likely to fail to learn the scale of $\pij$ properly in the latter steps.
+Accordingly, the gap in the HMA behaviors between training and testing is widened.
+This leads to premature endpointing, which increases deletion errors~\cite{hsiao2020online,zhao2021preventing}.